To test shoulder extension isometric strength with a Muscle Meter, follow these steps:

 - Have the client seated upright off the long edge of a massage table, with their...

-- Have the client adopt a prone position on a massage table.
+- Have the client adopt a supine position, lying flat on a massage table or mat.

-To test hip flexion isometric strength with a Muscle Meter, you can follow these steps:
+To test shoulder flexion isometric strength with a Muscle Meter, follow these steps:

-To test knee extension isometric strength with a Muscle Meter, you can follow these steps:
+To test shoulder internal rotation (IR) at 0 degrees isometric strength with a Muscle Meter, follow these steps:

 To test hip abduction isometric strength with a Muscle Meter, you can follow these steps: